Use 3D eye material with your own eye drawings to help with drawing.

 Even the 3D eye uses a primitive to paste the texture.

-I also tried making a material with just a single eye, but if you want to line up lots of eyes as shown above, it may be easier to simply paste the eye texture onto a primitive.
+I also made a material with just a single eye, but if you want to line up lots of eyes as shown above, it may be easier to simply paste the eye texture onto a primitive.

 If you prepare another primitive and use the parent-child relationship to adjust the origin, it will rotate nicely.